sanjana-vivek/Diversify/README.md

 # Installation

-1. Clone the Diversity repository from GitHub: https://github.com/sanjana-vivek/Diversify
+1. Clone the Diversify repository from GitHub: https://github.com/sanjana-vivek/Diversify

 2. Open the project folder in VS Code.